Roy Colt & Winchester Jack

-Roy Colt & Winchester Jack is a 1970 Italian Spaghetti Western film directed by Mario Bava.
+Roy Colt & Winchester Jack is a 1970 Italian Spaghetti Western film directed by Mario Bava and starring Brett Halsey, Marilù Tolo, Charles Southwood and Isa Miranda.

 Plot

 Gunslingers Roy Colt and Winchester Jack fail to make a living through crime and Roy dissolves the partnership to earn an honest buck in Carson City as a sheriff.
 Sheriff Roy is then entrusted by the townsfolk with a replica of a treasure map said to lead to a fortune in buried gold, and his old partner Jack and a gang of desperados try to get to it first.